va7sdf/artbergmann/news/1995-1999/_posts/1995-02-14-profile-looking-at-rock-music-from-a-bergmannesque-point-of-view.markdown

 ---
 title: 'profile: looking at rock music from a bergmannesque point of view'
-article_author:
+article_author: katherine monk (sun pop music critic)
-article_publication:
+article_publication: the vancouver sun
-article_date:
+article_date: feburary 14, 1995
 ---

-Vancouver Sun / Feburary 14, 1995 / Katherine Monk (Sun Pop Music Critic)

 Art Bergmann feels a little out of time and place in this designer coffee shop on Davie Street: He'd rather be in Paris, circa 1871--bathing in chaos, feasting on the ashes of revolution and wars lost.

 But he wasn't so lucky.